-The butterfly bush Buddleia (sometimes spelled “Beddleja”) also called the “summer lilac” is a very lovely bush, and many gardeners love it because of its colorful flowers, sweet smell and ability to attract bees, butterflies, and other pollinators.
+The butterfly bush Buddleia (sometimes spelled “Beddleja”) also called the “summer lilac” is a very lovely bush, and many gardeners love butterfly bushes because of their colorful flowers, sweet smell and ability to attract bees, butterflies, and other pollinators.

-This rugged shrub is hardy throughout North America, and that is both a curse and a blessing.
-Because it is so very vigorous, this popular landscaping plant is also considered invasive in many states.
+Butterfly bushes are rugged shrubs hardy throughout North America, and that is both a curse and a blessing.
+Because the butterfly bush is so very vigorous, this popular landscaping plant is also considered invasive in many states.
 There some non-invasive Buddleia hybrids available.
 Here are a few of our favorites: